This webinar was part of a series for NSW secondary teachers examining some of the most pressing civic, political and social issues in 2026.

 More webinars for teachers

-This webinar will examine the cultural and political pushback against expert knowledge, and how the idea that “everyone has access to knowledge”, through Wikipedia, Google, ChatGPT, and more, can both empower and mislead.
+Register now for this webinar on Tuesday, 11 August.
+Learn about the cultural and political pushback against expert knowledge, and how the idea that “everyone has access to knowledge”, through Wikipedia, Google, ChatGPT, and more, can both empower and mislead.

 Illustration of library bookshelves